Jordankwek/ID_S10205052_Assignment1/README.md

 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+The user cannot submit a name with special characters.
+If done so, users will be prompted to submit another name with the correct pattern

 ## Credits